 Cooling Channel Blockage

-Lack of regular cleaning and maintenance can cause particles, scale, and debris in the coolant can block the channels.
+Lack of regular cleaning and maintenance can cause particles, scale, and debris in the coolant to block the channels.

 Solutions: